 What are Menstrual Cups?

 The use of the right vaginal products is of utmost important to avoid the chance of discomfort and infections.
 Products like tampons which are made up of cotton and rayon absorb the protective fluid of the vagina, leading to disruption in normal pH levels.

 How to Clean a Menstrual Cup

-Thus, diva cups and other period cups are considered to be a more hygienic option over traditional sanitary pads or tampons.
+Diva cups and other period cups are considered to be a more hygienic option over traditional sanitary pads or tampons.
 Menstrual cups are made up of medical grade materials like silicone, which is non-absorbent.
 This means that it doesn’t absorb the essential vaginal fluid.

-How to clean a Menstrual Cup Away from Home
+How to Clean a Menstrual Cup Away from Home

 Never use These Things to Clean your Diva Cup

 You should never use products like vinegar, scented soaps, hand sanitizer, tea-tree oil, bleach, dish-washing detergent, or harsh chemicals for the purpose of cleaning your menstrual cup.
 If they are used, they’ll harm your period cup and degrade the silicone.